 Inspire student governance, community engagement, advocacy and leadership development:

 Wake Forest PA students are members of a chartered student society of the Student Academy of the American Academy of PAs (SAAAPA) that is self-governing and maintains its own bylaws, policies and procedures.
 Students conduct their elections for officers and make appointments for a variety of leadership roles.
 The program sends a representative to the Assembly of Representatives (AOR) of the SAAAPA.
 The program has a designated student representative to the North Carolina Academy of Physician Assistants (NCAPA) and to the local regional PA chapter, the Piedmont Association of PAs (PAPA).
 The program intentionally arranges the academic calendar to enable preclinical year students to attend the annual AAPA conference.
-The program provides funding assistance for students to attend leadership development events.
+The program provides funding assistance for students to attend leadership development events, including the annual AAPA Leadership and Advocacy Conference.
 Community service projects are student-driven as well as inspired by faculty involvement in local philanthropic activities and are shared via the program’s Facebook page and digital news publication, Inside Wake PA.